Purpose of the Thesis

 An honors thesis is a highly challenging and rewarding undertaking.
 It allows a student to study a single topic in great depth and integrate knowledge gained in previous courses.
 A thesis requires a considerable commitment of time and attention and is normally undertaken by only a small number of graduating seniors.
 For the highly motivated student it does, however, provide a unique opportunity to conduct original research or explore new ways of thinking about a subject.

-In all cases, a LALS faculty member must be a member of the thesis committee, even when its primary home is the other department rather than LALS.
+In all cases, a LACLS faculty member must be a member of the thesis committee, even when its primary home is the other department rather than LACLS.